llv22/pytorch-macOS-cuda/README.md

 # pytorch 1.11.0 with tensorpipe + USE_CUDA_MPI for Nvidia GPU on macOS

 --------------------------------------------------------------------------------
 As officially Pytorch doesn't support for macOS cuda, I used this repository to build pytorch on macOS cuda. **This branch 1.11.0-tensorpipe-fixed branch is the current stable branch**.
-Currently MPI+CUDA is still disabled, an ensuing investigation will start later.
-My gut feeling is that it has been caused by CMakeList.txt setting, which doesn't set MPI and CUDA setting appropriately simultaneously.
+I had added USE_CUDA_MPI option to support CUDA-MPI for pytorch under USE_C10D_MPI=ON situation.

 - macOS 10.13.6, cuda 10.1, cudnn 7.6.5 (cuda and cudnn is the last official version which Nvidia released to support macOS)
 - [NCCL on macOS 2.9.6.1](https://github.com/llv22/nccl-osx) and [test suite](https://github.com/llv22/nccl-tests-macOS-cuda)